-Ind AS 101 permits a first-time adopter to elect to continue with the carrying value for all of its property, plant and equipment, Investment Properties and Intangible Assets as recognised in the financial statements as at the date of transition to Ind AS, measured as per the previous GAAP and use that as its deemed cost as at the date of transition after making necessary adjustments for de-commissioning liabilities.
+Ind AS 101 permits a first-time adopter to elect to continue with the carrying value for all of its property, plant and equipment as recognised in the financial statements as at the date of transition to Ind AS, measured as per the previous GAAP and use that as its deemed cost as at the date of transition after making necessary adjustments for de-commissioning liabilities.
 This exemption can also be used for intangible assets covered by Ind AS 38 Intangible Asset.

-Accordingly, the company has elected to measure all of its property, plant and equipment, Investment Properties and intangible assets at their previous GAAP carrying value.
+Accordingly, the company has elected to measure all of its property, plant and equipment at their previous GAAP carrying value.